dxps/java_playground/standalone-embedded-jetty-rest/readme.md

 ## App Structure

-The main app components are:
+From an infrastructure point of view, the main app components are:
-- The app starts with `EmbJettyAppStarts`.
+- `EmbJettyAppStart` that is used for starting the application.
-- Embedded Jetty specific setup and start is part of `WebAppServer`.
+- `WebAppServer` for doing the Jetty specific setup and start (programmatically init and start).

-The REST services are implemented using Rest Easy library. `RestApplication` is responsible with the initialization of the `Resource`s that are exposed through REST operations.
+The REST services are implemented using RESTEasy library. `RestApplication` is responsible with the initialization of the `Resource`s that are exposed through REST operations.

-At the project root there is also an `/webapp` directory whose structure follows the standard Java Web application structure.
+At the project root there is also an `webapp` directory whose structure follows the classic Java Web application structure.

 For the scope of this sample, just having an `index.html` file and a `WEB-INF/web.xml` deployment descriptior is more than enough.